rishabh-ranjan/rishabh-ranjan.github.io/blog/ttt.md

 ## acknowledgements

-This post was inspired by discussions with Krish Parikh and Marcel Roed, and indirectly from Yu Sun's talks on the topic.
+This post was inspired by discussions with Krish Parikh and Marcel Roed, and indirectly from Yu Sun's many talks on the topic.

 ## references